5 Competitor’s Analysis Framework for Effective Analysis

 • You can use this technique to develop and know your USPs

-• This technique can help you come up with new groundbreaking strategies
+• This technique encourages creative thinking helping you come up with new groundbreaking strategies

 • You know where your competitors are lagging behind you.
 So, you can leverage those parts to move ahead.

 While conducting this analysis, be rigorous and realistic.
-Plus, always use real-time data.
+Plus, always use real-time data to ensure the accuracy and relevance of your findings.

 Competitive Rivalry - Porter's Five Forces